culot/portal/README.md

 This is the list of items that should be worked on for future releases

-* the packages version should be displayed (current and available), and upgradable packages should be identified as such
 * portal should be made configurable using a ~/.portal.conf file
 * portal should use the libpkg directly instead of calling pkg(8)